JuanBindez/pytubefix/README.md

 ----------

-### If you want to save in .mp3 just pass the mp3=True parameter in the download() method, must be used together with the get_audio_only method:
+### If you want to save in .mp3 just pass the mp3=True parameter (note the real audio compression format is MP4A):

 ```python